bacontime/blog-mirror/nature/astrofont.md

 ## Other Fonts

-- The [Catrinity Font](https://catrinity-font.de/index.html) by Alexander Lange contains all official unicode astro symbols, as well as a large number of asteroid symbols in the Private-Use-Area
+The [Catrinity Font](https://catrinity-font.de/index.html) by Alexander Lange contains all official unicode astro symbols, as well as a large number of asteroid symbols in its Private-Use-Area.
+When making the glyphs in the Astromoony Sans font,  I designed them to be stylistically similar to the astro symbols from Catrinity.